keepthatworktoyourself/otter/README.md

 When using `display_if`, the editor field is displayed/hidden based on the value of one or more siblings.
 (The siblings must be `Bool` or `Radio` fields.)

-`display_if` can be a single `display_if` rule or an array of these, to show/hide depending on multiple siblings.
+`display_if` can take a single rule object, or an array of objects referring to multiple siblings.

 ### Field types: